PhilippeMarcMeyer/Learning-React/README.md

 and the components that need information will be wrapped in a CONSUMER

 #### Creating a context
+Here we create a context and wrap the entire App in it and pass data with the value property
 ```
 import React from "react"
 import ReactDOM from "react-dom"